hussachai/play-scalajs-showcase/README.md

 - HTML5 Fileupload (Modified from [How to Use HTML5 File Drag and Drop](http://www.sitepoint.com/html5-file-drag-and-drop/))
 - Server Push Chat.
 It supports both Websocket and Server-Sent Event

+### Prerequisite steps
+Before running the application, you may need to do these steps:
+1. Add the folowing to ~/.sbt/0.13/plugins/plugins.sbt

+    addSbtPlugin("com.typesafe.sbteclipse" % "sbteclipse-plugin" % "2.5.0")

 ### Run the application
 ```
 $ sbt